Titoufire/Titoufire/README.md

 - 💞️ I’m looking to collaborate on a 3D python project
 - 📫 reach me by mail at titoufire26@gmail.com or on my discord server: https://discord.gg/wNCGtT723v
 - 😄 Pronouns: he, his
-- ⚡ Fun fact: I'm coding Arduinos !
+- ⚡ Fun fact: I love chemistry !

 <!---
 Titoufire/Titoufire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.